 - outstanding research, scholarship, creative activity, or academic achievement, as defined by role; and

 - professional growth and development.

-As part of the promotion process, the supervisor should submit a written recommendation setting forth the reasons for promotion.
+As part of the promotion process, the supervisor should submit a written recommendation setting forth the reasons and justification, based on the above criteria, for promotion.
 The Academic Professional’s length of service with the Institute shall be taken into consideration in determining whether or not the individual should be promoted.